naxelauk/abcgames-code-of-conduct/code_of_conduct.md

 - Excessive swearing
 - Unwelcome sexual attention or advances
 - Unwelcome physical contact
-- Sustained disruption of talks or other events
+- Sustained disruption games, such as caused by excessive noise ~~- Other conduct that is inappropriate for a professional audience including people of many different backgrounds~~

-- Other conduct that is inappropriate for a professional audience including people of many different backgrounds
+(The two items above are struck out because we do allow sexual language and imagery so long as it is appropriate and consensual.
+It should be noted that in the middle of

 Participants asked to stop any inappropriate behavior are expected to comply immediately.